Geometry-of-numbers methods in the cusp: Introduction

 More recently, counting {\it reducible} integral orbits of coregular representations has emerged as a problem of significant interest in its own right, yielding applications toward determining the sizes of the $3$-torsion in the class groups of quadratic orders \cite{MR289428,MR3471250}, counting octic $D_4$-number fields ordered by Artin conductor \cite{D4preprint} and by discriminant \cite{MOpreprint}, studying families of elliptic curves ordered by conductor \cite{MR4277110}, and carrying out squarefree sieves on families of polynomials \cite{sqfrval} and binary $n$-ic forms \cite{sqfrval2}.
 However, in all of these applications, the counts of reducible orbits were obtained using \emph{ad hoc} methods.
 Furthermore, the latter three results cited above do not actually prove asymptotics, and merely obtain upper bounds on the number of reducible orbits of bounded height.
 This is in stark contrast with the case of irreducible orbits, for which systematic methods have been developed to obtain precise asymptotics with power-saving error terms.

 The purpose of this article is to devise new systematic techniques for counting reducible orbits.
 We illustrate our techniques for a representation that features prominently in the literature on arithmetic statistics, namely the action of the orthogonal group of the split $n$-ary quadratic form on the space of quadratic forms in $n$ variables, where $n \geq 3$ is an arbitrary fixed integer.
-In particular, we provide a complete answer to the fundamental question stated above for each representation in this infinite family indexed by $n$; see \S\ref{sec-states} for precise statements \mbox{of our main theorems.}
+In particular, we provide a complete answer to the fundamental question stated above for each representation in this infinite family indexed by $n$; see Section~\ref{sec-states} for precise statements of our main theorems.
+Before proving these general theorems, we provide the reader with a gentle introduction to our new method by illustrating how it applies in the context of a low-dimensional example, namely the action of $\on{PGL}_2$ on the space $\Sym_4(2)$ of binary quartic forms; see \S\ref{sec-binaryquartics}.